Welcome to Kindergarten!

 Our Daily Schedule

-Upon arrival at school your child should go to the cafeteria until the first bell at 8:05.
-The Kindergarten students will sit at the first table, just inside the cafeteria doors.
+Upon arrival at school your child should go to the gym until the first bell at 8:05.
 There will be a teacher helping with supervision at this time.
 Please do not bring your child sooner than 8:00 A.M., but no later than 8:10 A.M.
 This will allow your child enough time to get to the classroom and complete their morning routine.

 8:05-8:15: First bell at 8:05 and children are dismissed to classroom.
 They will complete their morning routine at this point.
 The rest of the morning will consist of morning meeting, reading workshop/stations, phonics work, recess, and any specials that we may have.